groggi/eth-cil-exam-summary/README.md

 # Status
-Work in progress.
-However, it should be close to its final version :)
+Done.
+Release Candidate 1 should be considered final.

-If you spot any mistakes or typos please go ahead and create an issue or a pull request (and do not keep it to yourself please).
+However, If you spot any mistakes or typos please go ahead and create an issue or a pull request (and do not keep it to yourself please).

 You can also go ahead and create your own fork if you want to extend it or update it in future years.